alliedvision/VmbPy/README.md

-VimbaPython - a python wrapper for AlliedVisions VimbaSDK
+Vimba Python API - Beta version for testing purposes only
 ===============

-At first, a word of caution.
-This early release of VimbaPython is considered a beta version, published to get customer feedback early on.
-Although the API is relatively stable, it should not to be used in production code until the official release of VimbaPython.
+***Beta version for testing purposes only ***

+You are welcome to give feedback on the beta version of our new Vimba Python API!
+Please note that the usage of beta software is at your own risk.

-Aside to the VimbaPython source code, we publish our tests as well.
-If you encounter any issues while using VimbaPython, feel free to run the tests and send us the test results.
-This helps us to improve out software.
+In addition to the API's source code, this repository also contains our tests.
+If you encounter any issues, feel free to run the tests and send us the test results.
+This helps us improve the Vimba Python API.

-We would like to invite you to try VimbaPython and to give us feedback.
-Feel free to contact us
-<INSERT CONTACT INFO> if you have any ideas on improving VimbaPython.

-Requirements
+Please send your feedback to:
+betasoftware@alliedvision.com

+Prerequisites
 ===============
-In general, VimbaPython requires python3.7, pip, VimbaC and VimbaImageTransform.
-Fulfilling the requirements is highly platform specific, please refer to the matching installation instructions.

-Requirements for Windows
+To use this software, you need:

+1. Python version 3.7 or higher
+2. An Allied Vision camera
+3. [VimbaSDK](https://www.alliedvision.com/en/products/software.html) version 3.1. (contains C API version 1.8.1).
+If you choose Custom Installation, make sure the Vimba C API, Vimba Image Transform, and the transport layers for your cameras are installed.

+Installing Python - Windows
 ---------------
-The following instructions describe how to install/update python on Windows.
-If your system requires multiple, coexisting python installations, consider using [pyenv-win](https://github.com/pyenv-win/pyenv-win) to install and maintain multiple python installations.
+The following instructions describe how to install and update Python on Windows.
+If your system requires multiple, coexisting Python versions, consider using [pyenv-win](https://github.com/pyenv-win/pyenv-win) to install and maintain multiple Python installations.

-1. Download the latest python release from [python.org](https://www.python.org/downloads/windows/)
+1. Download the latest Python release from [python.org](https://www.python.org/downloads/windows/)
-2. Execute the downloaded installer, ensure that pip is installed.
-After installation verify the installation by typing the following commands into the window command line:
+2. Execute the downloaded installer and ensure that pip is installed.
+3. To verify the installation, open the command prompt and enter:

         python --version
         python -m pip --version

-    The python version must be above 3.7 and pip must use the python version.
+    Ensure the Python version is 3.7 or higher and pip uses this Python version.

-3. Download the latest [VimbaSDK](https://www.alliedvision.com/de/produkte/software.html) for Windows.
-4. Execute the downloaded Vimba installer.
-Ensure that VimbaC, VimbaImageTransform and at least one TransportLayer is installed.

-Requirements for Linux
+Optionally, install NumPy and opencv-python.

+Installing Python - Linux
 ---------------
-On Linux, the python installation process depends heavily on the distribution in use.
+On Linux systems, the Python installation process depends heavily on the distribution.
 If python3.7 is not available for your distribution or your system requires multiple python versions to coexist, use [pyenv](https://realpython.com/intro-to-pyenv/) instead.

-1. Install/Update python3.7 with the packet manager of your distribution.
+1. Install or update python3.7 with the packet manager of your distribution.
-2. Install/Update pip with the packet manager of your distribution.
+2. Install or update pip with the packet manager of your distribution.
-   Verify your python installation by opening a terminal and entering:
+3. To verify the installation, open a console and enter:

         python --version
         python -m pip --version

-3. Download the latest [VimbaSDK](https://www.alliedvision.com/de/produkte/software.html) for
-   the underlaying architecture of your host system.
-4. Install at least one TransportLayer by executing the TransportLayers "Install.sh" (this sets the GENICAM_GENTLXX_PATH Variables required to locate VimbaC and VimbaImageTransport).
-After executing Install.sh, reboot your system to finish the Vimba installation.

-Installation
+Installing the Vimba Python API
 ===============
-After fulfilling the requirements, the installation process of VimbaPython is the same for all operating systems:
+All operating systems:

 1. Download the latest version of [VimbaPython](https://ADD_LINK_TO_REPO).
 2. Open a terminal and navigate to the download location of VimbaPython (contains setup.py)